emmaC11/F1-monza-token-system/README.md

 For this project, I used the Visual Studio IDE.
 I used the prebuilt python environment provided by Code Instituet to start this project.
 I clicked the 'use this template' button and named my repository 'Caesar-Cipher'.
 I then created a Gitpod workspace by clicking the green gitpod button in my [F1-monza-token-system](https://github.com/emmaC11/F1-monza-token-system) repository.

 I used the following commands throughout the development of this project:
-* **python3 -run.py**  - This command runs the run.py file so I can see my code in the terminal.
+* **python3 run.py**  - This command runs the run.py file so I can see my code in the terminal.
 * **git add .** - This command adds all the changes that have been in the working directory to the staging area.
 Ready to be committed.
 * **git commit -m ""** - This command is used to write descriptive messages of what changes have been made to the code and commits the changes to the local repository.
 * **git push** - This command pushes all the committed changes to the Github repository.

 ## Deployment to Heroku
-1. If your project contains any external packages, open a new terminal and type 'pip3 freeze > requirements.txt' then save and push the changes.
+1. If your project contains any external packages, open a new terminal within your project and type 'pip3 freeze > requirements.txt' then save and push the changes.
 2. Open [Heroku](https://dashboard.heroku.com/login) & create a free account.
 3. From the dashboard page, click the 'create new app' button.
 4. Create an app name, this must be unique & choose your region (either America or Europe).